yoonsoo1/sweet_gifts/README.md

 # Getting Started with Create React App

+This is an implementation of gift giving application using React and Firebase.\
+It is aimed to make gift giving for events more fluid and easy, without duplicating gifts.\
+The event creator (e.g. birthday person) can send out the event code or the link to the participants.\
+The event creator cannot see what the participants are adding as gifts but the participants can see what others have planned as gifts.\
+\
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\

 ## Available Scripts